gregorym/bump/README.md

     bump patch --tag

-You can change the tag prefix by passing `--tag-prefix` option followed by a string or `FALSE` if you want no prefix.
+The `--tag-prefix` option can change the tag prefix:

     bump patch --tag --tag-prefix v-     # tag as v-1.2.3 bump patch --tag --tag-prefix ""     # tag as 1.2.3